iprapas/iprapas.github.io/content/posts/python-virtualenv.md

 tags = ["python", "virtualenv"]
 +++

-**Disclaimer**: I know what your are thinking "That title is a clickbait".
+**Disclaimer**: I know what you are thinking "That title is a clickbait".
 I feel a little bit bad about it.
 But on second thought, I don't have regrets.

 It is the easiest way I know and I dare you to leave a comment if you know a better way.